NervanaSystems/ngraph-neon/doc/source/neon.rst

 Note that above we also use a ``Preprocess`` layer to scale the input image data to between 0 and 1.

-The ``neon`` frontend has a predefined set of axes commonly used with deep learning in the ``ngraph/frontends/neon/axis.py`` file.
+The ``neon`` frontend has a predefined set of axes commonly used with deep learning in the ``ngraph/frontend/axis.py`` file.
 We import the *name_scope* from this file as ``ax``, and can define the lengths of the relevant axes give the shape of the input image and the target number of classes:

 .. code-block:: python

-	from ngraph.frontends.neon import ax
+	from neon.frontend import ax

 	ax.C.length, ax.H.length, ax.W.length = train_set.shapes['image']
 	ax.N.length = args.batch_size